edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 We did find a place in the end.

-# Back to the north side
+# Back on the north side

 _The house where I live now_